Volunteer Work, Animal Welfare

 - Full board

-- Airport pick-up San José with overnight stay(s) in San José
+- Airport pick-up San José with 2 overnight stays in San José

 - Professional English-speaking advice